 This post is a followup to my article The Basics of Exceptions in Python, but should make sense on its own as long as you are familiar with

+Let’s cover a few more advanced aspects of the Python exception system.
 We’ll move a bit faster and talk at a higher level than we did in the last post.

 Topics we’ll hit:

 This post was originally meant to be a small part of my discussion of the Go programming language (coming soon) as a way of drawing contrast between Python and Go, but turned out to be extensive enough to justify its own post.